Pamela Dellal

 Pamela Dellal (born 1960) is an American mezzo-soprano in opera and concert, a musicologist and academic teacher.
 She has performed classical music from the medieval Hildegard von Bingen to contemporary.
 She is on the faculty of the Boston Conservatory, Brandeis University, and the Longy School of Music of Bard College.
-She is known for having translated all texts that Johann Sebastian Bach set to music.
+She has made English translations of all German texts that Johann Sebastian Bach set to music.

 Early life and education

 Pamela Dellal was born in West Caldwell, New Jersey, and enrolled in Boston University in 1977 to study flute and voice.
 Her first mentor was Thomas Dunn, music director of the Handel and Haydn Society, who accepted her into the university's chamber chorus.
 She was asked to join the Handel and Haydn Society in 1979.
 In the 1980s she also clerked in the classical record department of the Harvard Coop.